Skip to content

 Part 3 adds the views that sit across the method: the three access indices, the ten overlays, the five governance failure modes, and a chapter on retirement — what to stop doing.
 Part 3 is where the method meets realistic conditions.

-Part 4 is the atlas.
+Part 4 is the toolkit.
 Twenty-six tool entries, each in the same template.
 Read once in order if you have never met the tools before.
 Thereafter, look up entries on demand.

 Front matter and back matter are thin.
 A preface, a reader's guide, a glossary, and a compiled sources list.
 They earn their space by being short.